Modular Heights of Quaternionic Shimura Curves: Height series

-is an integral model of $X_U$ over $O_F$.
 As in \cite[Corollary 4.6]{YZ}, $\CX_U$ is a normal and $\QQ$-factorial integral scheme, projective and flat over $O_{F}$.
 Here ``$\QQ$-factorial'' means that any Weil divisor has a positive integer multiple which is a Cartier divisor.
-Moreover, as in the loc. cit., the quotient process actually implies that for any finite extension $H$ of $F$ which is unramified above every non-archimedean place $v$ of $F$ such that $\BB_v$ is ramified or $U_v$ is not maximal, the base change $\CX_U\times_{O_F}O_H$ is also normal and $\QQ$-factorial.
+By Raynaud's abstract result in \cite[Appendice]{Ra}, $\CX_U$ is actually semistable over $O_F$, and smooth over every non-archimedean place $v$ split in $\BB$.
+The smoothness can be found at the top of page 195 of the loc. cit..
+As a consequence, for any finite extension $H$ of $F$, the base change $\CX_U\times_{O_F}O_H$ is also flat and semistable, so it is still normal and $\QQ$-factorial.

 The integral model $\CX_U$ does not depend on the choice of $N$.
 We remark that $\CX_U$ is also $\QQ$-Gorentein in the sense that there is a natural notion of dualizing sheaf $\omega_{\CX_{U}/O_F}$ as a $\QQ$-line bundle on $\CX_U$.
 In fact, denote by $\CX_U^{\mathrm{reg}}$ the regular locus of $\CX_U$.
 The singular locus $\CX_U\setminus \CX_U^{\mathrm{reg}}$ is finite since $\CX_U$ is normal.
 Then the relative dualizing sheaf $\omega_{\CX_U^{\mathrm{reg}}/O_F}$ is a line bundle over $\CX_U^{\mathrm{reg}}$.
 Take a divisor $\CD$ on $\CX_U^{\mathrm{reg}}$ linearly equivalent to $\omega_{\CX_U^{\mathrm{reg}}/O_F}$, and take $\CD'$ to be the Zariski closure of $\CD$ in $\CX_U$.
 By $\QQ$-factoriality, some multiple of $\CD'$ is a Cartier divisor, and thus the same multiple of $\omega_{\CX_U^{\mathrm{reg}}/O_F}$ extends to a line bundle on $\CX_U$.